zamazan4ik/awesome-pgo/article/article.md

 ### Intel Thin Layout Optimizer (TLO)

-TODO: add wiki link https://github.com/intel/thin-layout-optimizer/wiki

 Intel recently [open-sourced](https://github.com/intel/thin-layout-optimizer) its vision about how PLO should be implemented - Intel Thin Layout Optimizer (or simply TLO because we love abbreviations).

 For now, I see the following limitations/risks in this tool:

 * Doesn't work without LBR.
+It can be a huge limitation in practice.
 * Too young tool -> not so much experience in the industry with it + possible many uncovered yet issues.
 * Works only with Linux perf profiles.
+So no support for other platforms.
+It's especially interesting detail since Intel has a Sampling Enabling Product (SEP) technology that also works on other platforms except Linux.
 * According to the TLO's [wiki](https://github.com/intel/thin-layout-optimizer/wiki#5-performance-comparison), there are questionable performance results for now compared to BOLT.

-I [asked](https://github.com/intel/thin-layout-optimizer/issues/2) many questions about several TLO implementation details from different perspectives - you can check the answers there.
+For better understanding design choices, why the tool was implemented, etc. I recommend you to read the official Wiki [page](https://github.com/intel/thin-layout-optimizer/wiki).
+I [asked](https://github.com/intel/thin-layout-optimizer/issues/2) many questions about several TLO implementation details from different perspectives - you can check the answers from maintainers (and ask your questions ;)

-I don't have enough experience with the tool since my CPU doesn't support LBR technology.
+I don't have enough experience with the tool since my CPU doesn't support LBR or similar technology.
+My current conclusion - the tool is too inmature and there are no serious reasons to use it instead of BOLT.
+However, the situation can be changed in the future.

 ### Other tools

 Binary optimization is not a novel technique - this idea is quite old.
 Since this, [there are](https://en.wikipedia.org/wiki/Object_code_optimizer) other binary optimization tools like [IBM z/OS Binary Optimizer](https://www.ibm.com/products/automatic-binary-optimizer-zos).
 Cannot say much about them since I didn't try them.
-If you have some experience in this field - please share your experience!
+If you have some practice in this field - please share your experience!
 I can predict that many other tools are too experimental (read it as "cannot be used in a serious production") or too niche to be widely-adopted across the industry.

 ### What to choose?

-From my experience, right now BOLT would be the better option to start with if we are talking about PLO usage.
+Since we have so many PLO tools, the obvious question appears - what should I use?
+From my experience, right now BOLT will be the best option to start with if we are talking about PLO usage.
+Start by default with BOLT.
+If it works for you - great, stay with it.
+If you meet some limitations and they cannot be easily mitigated - consider switching to another tools like Propeller and TLO.

 TODO: add thoughts about unification efforts between BOLT and Propeller: https://github.com/google/llvm-propeller/issues/10
 TODO: Android's toolchain uses BOLT instead of CSFDO: https://issuetracker.google.com/issues/223669638#comment16